-In addition, students may do independent reading or field-based courses in urban ministry with the approval of 1) a sponsoring faculty member willing to supervise the course and 2) the Urban Ministry Certificate adviser, Dr. Hal Recinos, before proceeding through the normal channels for obtaining permission to take such courses.
+In addition, students may do independent reading or field-based courses in urban ministry with the approval of 1) a sponsoring faculty member willing to supervise the course and 2) the urban ministry concentration adviser, Dr. Hal Recinos, before proceeding through the normal channels for obtaining permission to take such courses.

-Students pursuing the Certificate in Urban Ministry and the Certificate in Hispanic Studies may double-count those courses designated for both certificates.
+Students pursuing the concentration in urban ministry and the concentration in Hispanic studies may double-count those courses designated for both certificates.

-CERTIFICATE IN WOMEN'S AND GENDER STUDIES
+CONCENTRATION IN WOMEN'S AND GENDER STUDIES

-The Certificate in Women's and Gender Studies is offered through the Women's and Gender Studies Program and jointly based in SMU's Dedman College Graduate Program and Perkins School of Theology.
-It is an interdisciplinary graduate-level certificate designed to enhance the lives of students, both female and male, by facilitating the integration of theories about gender and knowledge about the roles and achievements of women, both past and present, in the global society.
+The concentration in women's and gender studies is offered through the Women's and Gender Studies Program and jointly based in SMU's Dedman College Graduate Program and Perkins School of Theology.
+It is an interdisciplinary graduate-level concentration designed to enhance the lives of students, both female and male, by facilitating the integration of theories about gender and knowledge about the roles and achievements of women, both past and present, in the global society.
 The courses are designed to provide comparative and historical perspectives on women, gender and feminism.
-The certificate program draws upon courses from a variety of disciplines, including anthropology, history, literary studies, media and film, and theology.
-The Perkins certificate adviser is Evelyn Parker.
+The concentration draws upon courses from a variety of disciplines, including anthropology, history, literary studies, media and film, and theology.
+The Perkins concentration adviser is Evelyn Parker.